-We are committed to minimizing transportation times for all animals that we process and source, including limiting transportation to less than eight hours whenever possible.
+We are committed to minimizing transportation times for all animals that we process and source, including limiting transportation to less than four hours for poultry and less than eight hours for other species whenever possible.
 We expect that transportation times, from loading to unloading, be limited to the shortest duration possible while remaining compliant with applicable regulatory requirements for provision of feed, water, and rest to animals in transit and allowable working and driving hours for livestock transporters.
 All our chickens that are processed in Alberta come from barns in Alberta and all our chickens processed in Ontario come from barns in Ontario.
 All turkeys we procure under contract come from barns in Ontario.
 Most pigs supplying our pork operations come from farms in Western Canada.
-In 2022, we also received hogs from Ontario and Québec due to industry disruptions.
+In 2023, we also received hogs from Ontario and Québec.
 These pigs are provided with feed, water, and rest to ensure their welfare during transport.